smileyowley/Gitstarted/dev-v2-notes.md

 Here is a list of tasks for this project.
 To be completed, maybe even move some to the next part.

 ##Java
+	1. Add library Log7J2
+	2. Test logging
-	1. Write basic code
+	3. Write basic code
-	2. Menu
+	4. Menu
-	3. Play music app
+	5. Play music app

 ##Database
 This part involves creating the database to store users, playlists and their music.